fivetran/dbt_salesforce_marketing_cloud/README.md

     search_order: ['spark_utils', 'dbt_utils']
 ```

+### Database Incremental Strategies
+The `salesforce_marketing_cloud__events_enhanced` model in this package is materialized incrementally and is configured to work with the different strategies available to each supported warehouse.

+For **BigQuery** and **Databricks All-Purpose Cluster runtime** destinations, we have chosen `insert_overwrite` as the default strategy, which benefits from the partitioning capability.
+> For all other Databricks runtimes, models are materialized as tables without support for incremental runs.

+For **Snowflake**, **Redshift**, and **Postgres** databases, we have chosen `delete+insert` as the default strategy.

+> Regardless of strategy, we recommend that users periodically run a `--full-refresh` to ensure a high level of data quality.

 ## Step 2: Install the package
 Include the following Salesforce Marketing Cloud package version in your `packages.yml` file:
 > [!TIP]